How many times have you heard the word stress mentioned this week? How many times have you said it to someone about yourself in the last month?

 - Seeing the potential benefits of a situation helps reduce the fight, flight or freeze reaction – look for the opportunities.

-Good stress practice – the long game
+Good stress: practice the long game

-What if you could go even further and really build on your coping mechanism to help reduce your bad stress reaction – and harness your good stress response?
+What if you could go even further and really build on your coping mechanism to help reduce your bad stress reaction – and harness your positive stress response?
 Well, you can.
 There are proven ways to handle stressful situations that will inevitably come up now and again.

 Get in touch to find out more about our Stress Awareness workshops and webinars.